star-kwon/VDPS/README.md

 1. **We demonstrate that leveraging temporal correlations significantly improves spatial reconstruction, achieving state-of-the-art restoration performance.**
 2. **We propose a novel inference-time optimization strategy that enables simultaneous estimation of forward-model parameters without requiring additional training.**
-3. **Beyond inverse scattering, we show that VDPS is also effective in video dehazing, deblurring, inpainting, and blind PSF restoration via Zernike coefficient estimation.**
+3. **Beyond inverse scattering, we show that VDPS is also effective in video dehazing, deblurring, inpainting, and blind PSF restoration via Zernike polynomial estimation.**

 ## 🛠️ Setup
 First, create your environment.
 We recommend using the following comments.